(Disclosure: Some of the links below may be affiliate links)

 There are some different variants again.
 Some Robo-advisors only allow you to invest sustainably while others give you the option to do so.
 Also, some services will invest in single shares, while others will use ETFs instead.

 In Switzerland, several Robo-Advisors allow you to invest sustainably:

 - Inyova with direct investment in shares (impact investing)

 - Selma with SRI ETFs

 As you can see, the world of sustainable investing is more confusing than it should be.
-In the end, the goal of ESG, SRI, and impact investing is simply to investing in a better future.
+In the end, the goal of ESG, SRI, and impact investing is simply to invest in a better future.

 People invest in sustainable companies to make their money work for what they believe in.
-Also, sustainable companies should make it better in the long-term.
+Also, sustainable companies should make it better in the long term.
 So it makes sense to invest, especially in these companies.

 There are several ways to invest sustainably: invest in companies directly, invest in ETFs, or use a Robo-Advisor.
 Personally, I would invest in ETFs.
 But investing with a Robo-Advisor is also a good option.

 I am currently not investing in any sustainable instruments.
 For me, it makes more sense to invest in the entire market.
 But I understand people willing to not invest in some companies and willing to invest more in some specific companies.

 What about you?
 Are you investing sustainably?
 And how?
 Do you follow impact investing?